michalk-k/Home-Assistant-TimscaleDB/README.md

 ### Home Assistant Sensors

 Before we move on with the database, we need to acknowledge the character of data and make sure HA provides sensors we can use later.
+The article is about collecting energy data, thus focusing on energy sensors only.
+Examples found in the article are built upon the following measurements:

+* household consumption
+* energy purchased (equal to house consumption prior FVA installation)
+* energy injected
+* FV panels production
+* energy charged to batteries
+* energy discharged from batteries

+To achieve the goal smoothly, it's best to stick to the following rules:
+* provide utility sensors for energy (at least hourly)
+* make them consistent unit-wise.
+My proposal: kWh

+[details="Read explanation to these requirements"]
 In general, energy data tracked by Home Assistant sensors grows in time indefinitely.
 Optionally, it's allowed that from time to time the value is reset to zero and starts counting again.
 The reset can be triggered by a measurement device or by HA itself (utility sensors) at any time.

 It's important to understand this concept because it makes common methods like sum or delta not applicable to data evolving this way.
 Managing it using common SQL might be pretty complex.